ZachZimm/kocoon/README.md

 - run `npm build` to build after performing a strict TypeScript check
     - run `npm devbuild` to build without the TypeScript check
 - run `npm preview` to deploy the app

+## Starting the backend server
+- ensure `python` is installed on your system
+- `cd` into the `backend` directory
+- create a virtual environment if one does not already exist on your system
+    - on macOS / linux this is `python -m venv venv`
+        - it's similar on windows but ultimately WSL might be a better option
+- activate the virtual environment
+    - unix-based command: `source venv/bin/activate`
+- run `python python_usage.py` to see usage

+## Frontend tech stack
+- React JS web interface
+  - Bootstrapped with ShadCN UI components
+  - Further customized using TaiwindCSS
+- Vite build server

+## Backend tech stack
+- Python FastAPI / Uvicorn WSGI server
+- PostgreSQL database